The Best Way to Choose an Online Course

 The main advantage of online courses

 Of course, online education has many other advantages beyond the freedom it gives you.
-Some of them are the following:
+Some of them are listed below:

 - Flexibility (of schedule, pace, time, and place)